Learn how to build custom pages in WordPress with Elementor, one of the fastest page builder plugins for WordPress.

 Getting Started Elementor

 To get started with Elementor, you will first need to install it on your WordPress website.
-Elementor is available to download and intall for free from the WordPress repository.
+Elementor is available to download and install for free from the WordPress repository.

 Go to the plugin section, click on “Add new plugin“, and search for “Elementor“.
 Now click on install, and then activate.